MRCIEU/mrcieu.r-universe.dev/README.md

 The corresponding source universe repo is at <https://github.com/r-universe/mrcieu>.

-To add/remove packages please edit the *packages.json* file.
+To add/remove packages please edit the *packages.json* file in this repository (<https://github.com/MRCIEU/mrcieu.r-universe.dev>).